nowprototypeit/docs/docs/index.md

 Welcome to the Now Prototype It documentation!

-With Now Prototype It, you can make high-fidelity interactive UX prototypes, powered by your design system.
+With Now Prototype It, you can make high-fidelity interactive web prototypes, powered by your design system.

 ## Getting started